-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, firearm specialist Sturm, Ruger & Company (NYS: RGR) has earned a coveted five-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, firearm specialist Sturm, Ruger & Co.
+(NYS: RGR) has earned a coveted five-star ranking.

-With that in mind, let's take a closer look at Sturm Ruger's business and see what CAPS investors are saying about the stock right now.
+With that in mind, let's take a closer look at Sturm Ruger and see what CAPS investors are saying about the stock right now.

 Sturm Ruger facts